hadlockquinton/Netty2/ImportantAhShit.md

     Password: password

-#Q: What the hell is a float?
+#    Q: What the hell is a float?
-: A:
+#A:
-#Q: How many points to pass?
+#    Q: How many points to pass?
 Bare ass miniumum.
- #   A: 1770 points
+#A: 1770 points
 #Q: What OS is relavant?
 #    A: Linux Kung FU!
 Q: